Iodomethane: United States

+California

 The California Department of Pesticide Regulation (DPR) concluded that iodomethane is "highly toxic," that "any anticipated scenario for the agricultural or structural fumigation use of this agent would result in exposures to a large number of the public and thus would have a significant adverse impact on the public health", and that adequate control of the chemical in these circumstances would be "difficult, if not impossible."
-Iodomethane was approved as a pesticide in California that December.
+Iodomethane was approved as a pesticide in California in December of 2010.
 A lawsuit was filed on January 5, 2011, challenging California's approval of iodomethane.
+The first commercial applications of iodomethane soil fumigant in California began in Fresno County in May 2011.
 Subsequently, the manufacturer withdrew the fumigant and requested that California Department of Pesticide Regulation cancel its California registration, citing its lack of market viability.